Ohio Takes a Swing at CBD in Medical Cannabis Market

 If you are confused, you’re not alone.
 This is just one example of many glaring and untenable issues in the way Federal and state governments handle hemp and marijuana.

-How Limiting CBD Access Jeopradizes a State’s Federal Funding
+How Limiting CBD Access Jeopardizes a State’s Federal Funding

 Many states, including Ohio, have recently passed medical and adult use marijuana laws in defiance of federal law.
-It may seem counterintuitive that the state is now blatantly defying Congressional intent to undermine access to CBD from hemp, but it’s most likely the result of pressure from the regulated businesses trying to reduce competition from the unregulated market.
+It may seem counterintuitive that the state is now blatantly defying Congressional intent to undermine access to CBD from hemp.
+This is most likely the result of pressure from the regulated businesses trying to reduce competition from the unregulated market as opposed to the medical cannabis market.
 If this is the reason, the state is putting protectionist policies ahead of access to federal funds likely because their legislature does not fully understand that by doing so they are putting all federal funds to their state in jeopardy.